quibitai/Qubit_RAG/DEV_CHECKLIST.md

   - ✅ Update chat actions to include clientId
   - ✅ Apply migration to database
   - ✅ Implement deleteChat server action to fix 404 error when deleting chats

+### Phase 2: Refactor AI Core & Implement Robust Streaming

+- ✅ Step 2.1: Standardize Orchestrator Identity & Model
+  - ✅ Update modelMapping in lib/ai/models.ts to use 'global-orchestrator' instead of 'chat-model-reasoning'
+  - ✅ Update languageModels in lib/ai/providers.ts to use the new ID
+  - ✅ Update systemPrompt function in lib/ai/prompts.ts to check for 'global-orchestrator'
+  - ✅ Update components referencing the old ID (GlobalChatPane, chat-header, etc.)
+  - ✅ Ensure the orchestrator is not user-selectable in dropdown menus

 ### Features